pilastri/Blog/content/project/Energy/index.md

 How can we use the Blockchain to potentiate the National Energy Network?

-In this context, I and [Danilo Jodas](https://www.linkedin.com/in/danilo-jodas/) and more some friends decided to take part in the Challenge REN and we created:
+In this context, my friends and I decided to take part in the Challenge REN and we created:

 Dinamis platform is a marketplace for the energy sector that integrates producers, traders and consumers in a single environment of peer-to-peer (P2P) transactions.
 The proposal aims at the concentration of all the intermediaries of the energy sector in a single platform that uses the blockchain technology.

+Interested?
+Contact me or view this [video](https://www.youtube.com/watch?v=ZdrGtg7-tfs) on how to use Blockchain to enhance energy marketplace.